m0xpd/EUCLIDplus/Operation/README.md

 This section contains a description of the principles behind EUCLID+ and a detailed description of the implementation of these principles in the module hardware.

-A [defining property[(https://cgm.cs.mcgill.ca/~godfried/publications/banff.pdf) of Euclidean Rhythms (*E*'s) is the fact that an *E* of length L having N onsets is the most even distribution of the N onsets over L beats (1).
+A [defining property[(https://cgm.cs.mcgill.ca/~godfried/publications/banff.pdf) of Euclidean Rhythms (*E*'s) is the fact that an *E* of length L having N onsets is the most even distribution of the N onsets over L beats.
 This led me to investigate the idea of setting a switching waveform of period L/x against the period, L, where x is continuously variable.
 When x is a simple positive integer
 (1, 2, 3, ...) this just gives a exact number of periods of the internal oscillator for every period, L, and will identify the perfect division of L into x sections.